Relating Electric Vehicle Charging to Speed Scaling with Job-Specific Speed Limits: Offline scheduling

-We initialize a network $G = (V,D)$ as follows (see also Fig.~\ref{fig:flowSchematic}).
-The vertex set V consists of source and sink vertices $s$ and $t$, as well as two sets of vertices representing job vertices and atomic interval vertices respectively, i.e., $V = \{s,t\}\cup[n]\cup\{I_i|i\in [m]\}$.
+For the proposed algorithm, we use a network $G = (V,D)$.
+The network is initialized as follows (see also Figure~\ref{fig:flowSchematic}).
+The vertex set V consists of source and sink vertices $v_0$ and $v_t$, as well as two sets of vertices representing job vertices and atomic interval vertices respectively, i.e., $V = \{v_0,v_t\}\cup\mathcal{J}\cup\{M_i|i\in \mathcal{M}\}$.
 Furthermore, the edge set $D$ consists of the union of the following three sets:

 with respective edge capacities